Five Beaver Island Self-Guided Tours in a handy booklet, that will take you to all the island’s fabulous outskirts, panoramas and landmarks.

-Since TJ and I arrived on the island on May 1, we got little time to familiarize ourselves with some of the “worth-seeing” landmarks and nature spots away from town.
-As a consequence for the first eight weeks at the Lodge, we did not feel qualified to answer our guests’s questions regarding what they should do and see on the island.
+Since TJ and I arrived on the island, we got little time to familiarize ourselves with some of the “worth-seeing” landmarks and nature spots away from town.
+As a consequence, for the first eight weeks at the Lodge, we did not feel qualified to answer our guests’s questions regarding what they should do and see on the island.
 The advise to rent a bike or a car was obviously helpful, but not being able to warmly recommend certain colorful must-see sceneries, was not satisfactory to us, as we quickly learned that too many island visitors assume that a quick daytrip or maybe an overnighter should enough to see and explore the entire island.
 Reading up on various sources online, we were totally ready to start putting a number of tour plans together…And then one day last week, our friend Becca came over with a small xeroxed brochure copy she found in the basement of her house, that was titled ‘Beaver Island Self-Guided Driving/Biking Tour!!’

 The credits mentioned that it was put together and published in July 2011 by the Beaver Island Natural Resources and Ecotourism Steering Committee, but in 2019 nobody seemed to remember anything about its creation.
 (Love the unpretensiousness of this small island!)

 We are quite grateful however that the committee went through the painstaking effort to put such detail in the booklet, because here as newcomers to the island, we now had a reference guide we could share with our guests.
 A couple of updates and time sensitive corrections later, coupled with a photo-trip to the southern shores and you can now download the Five Beaver Island Self-Guided Tours booklet prior to visiting the island and be entirely prepared to be awed by what this Nature Island with fascinating historic landmarks in Northern Lake Michigan has to offer.
 Lighthouses, museums, historic homesites, quaint shops, and a profound Irish islands heritage.
 On foot, by car or bike there is a lot of beauty and history to discover.
 And if you really want to immerse yourself, then there are the turquoise blue, clear waters for fun and exploration on a paddle board, a kayak or even jetski.
-Click on the picture to download the Pdf and start realizing that even three days on island may not be enough to see and do everything mentioned in this booklet Five Beaver Island Self-Guided Tours.
+Click on the link above and start realizing that even three days on island may not be enough to see and do everything mentioned in this booklet Five Beaver Island Self-Guided Tours.